Boot: 2020-2021 Atomic Hawx Prime XTD 130 Tech

 2020-2021 Atomic Hawx Prime XTD Lineup

 Atomic will be making 9 boots within the Hawx Prime XTD line.
-The versions with “Tech” in their name will come with GripWalk soles that have toe and heel fittings for use with tech / pin bindings, while the other boots will also come with GripWalk soles but do not have tech fittings.
+The versions with “Tech” in their name will come with GripWalk soles and have toe and heel fittings for use with tech / pin bindings, while the other boots will also come with GripWalk soles but do not have tech fittings.

 It’s also worth noting that Atomic is offering their “men’s” Hawx Prime XTD boots in a really wide range of sizes, from 22.5 to 32.5, which we know will be appreciated by the many people on the upper and lower end of the size spectrum.
 The 20/21 men’s Hawx Ultra XTD boots will also be offered in sizes ranging from 22.5 to 29.5.
 Here’s a quick breakdown of the Hawx Prime XTD line:

 Men’s (size 22.5–32.5)